 How did the show get started and who is behind it now?

-The original idea and first years’ shows were actually a birthday celebration for the wife of long-time Lake Burton resident Mason Whitney in 1975.
-He asked a young Hal Rhoad to take over the summer spectacle and Hal raised the money and hired a professional pyrotechnic company in 1980.
+The first years’ shows were actually a birthday celebration for the wife of long-time Lake Burton resident Mason Whitney in 1975.
+He asked a young Hal Rhoad to take over the summer spectacle and Hal raised the money, hired a professional pyrotechnic company in 1980, and turned it into a 4th of July celebration for the whole community.
 Hal has been the organizer ever since.
 Read Our Story Here →

 And if you have any other questions, feel free to contact us.